Nexfinity/CakeyBot-Wiki/music/song-request-channel.md

 > You can freely rename and move the song request channel into other categories after it's created without any issues as Cakey Bot uses the channel ID to update the messages.
 {.is-success}

+# Removal
+You can also use the `/setup songrequest-disable` command to disable the song request channel.
+This will NOT delete the channel OR the embed.
+This will simply prevent the bot from listening for song requests in the channel.
+To re-enable the feature you will need to run the `/setup songrequest` command again.

+> Note: Running the setup command again after disabling the channel will create a NEW channel.
+It will not re-enable the old channel.
+{.is-info}

 # Usage

 The song request channel is very simple to use.
 In order to use it, you (or whoever is attempting to use it) must be in a voice channel that Cakey Bot can view/join.
 Once you are in a voice channel, you can either post a song name or a URL/Link to a valid music source and Cakey Bot will automatically search for and add the song to the queue.
 When it has done so, it will also update the embed picture/content.
 As you add/remove items to/from the queue, the queue message under the embed will also update.